 ABSTRACT

+Accurately predicting the performance of radiant slab systems can be challenging due to the large thermal capacitance of the radiant slab and room temperature stratification.
+Current methods for predicting heating and cooling energy consumption of hydronic radiant slabs include detail first-principle-based (e.g, finite difference) and reduced-order (e.g, thermal resistor-capacitor (RC) network) models.
+Creating and calibrating detailed first-principle models, as well as RC network models for predicting the performance of radiant slabs requires substantial modeling efforts.
+To develop improved control, monitoring, and diagnostic methods, there is a need for simpler models that can be readily trained using in-situ measurements.

-To accurately predict the energy consumption of radiant slab (RS) systems with large thermal inertia, we explored a novel hybrid approach, which is enabled by the combination of resistor-capacitor (RC) network and growing Gaussian mixture regression (GGMR) model.
-The proposed method will predict RS system loads with updating Gaussians in online setting, where RC network will feed GGMR module with real-time predicted RS system loads as one of GGMR inputs.
-Three modeling approaches have been compared with a case study for predicting the hourly RS system load of a Living Laboratory office space at Purdue University for 50 days, from January 15th to March 7th, 2022: 1) an RC network model; 2) a GGMR method; and 3) the proposed hybrid approach.
-The first two weeks of data were used for training, while the remaining data was used as a testing data set in all three modeling methodologies.
+In this study, we explored a novel hybrid modeling method integrating a simple RC network model with an evolving learning-based algorithm growing Gaussian mixture regression (GGMR) modeling approach to predict the heating and cooling rates of a radiant slab system for a Living Laboratory office space.
+The RC network model provides heating or cooling load of the radiant slab system to the GGMR model as one of the inputs.
+The three modeling approaches have been compared with a case study for predicting the hourly RS system load of a Living Laboratory office space from January 15th to March 7th, 2022: 1) an RC network model; 2) a GGMR method; and 3) the proposed hybrid approach.
+The first two weeks of data were used for training, while the remaining data was used as a testing data set in all three modeling methods.
 The RC model has a normalized root mean square error (NRMSE) of 13.56%, a coefficient of variation of root means square error (CVRMSE) of 15.59%, a mean absolute error (MAE) of 5.76 kilowatts (kW), and a mean absolute percentage error (MAPE) of 108.53%.
-GGMR has NRMSE of 15.89%, CVRMSE of 17.76%, MAE of 6.40 kW, and MAPE of 27.68%.
+The GGMR model has NRMSE of 15.89%, CVRMSE of 17.76%, MAE of 6.40 kW, and MAPE of 27.68%.
 The hybrid approach has NRMSE of 8.77% (35% lower from RC, 45% lower from GGMR), CVRMSE of 9.95% (36% lower from RC, 44% lower from GGMR), MAE of 3.62 kW (37 lower from RC, 43% lower from GGMR), and MAPE of 19.31% (82% lower from RC, 30% lower from GGMR).

 1. INTRODUCTION

 Recently, hydronic radiant slab systems have demonstrated many advantages for conditioned space thermal management, such as improved thermal comfort and reduced energy cost.
-And the above superior performance relies on the advanced control strategies, such as Model Predictive Control (MPC), since conventional control strategies usually end up with over-heated conditioned space due to the large thermal inertia of radiant slab systems.
-To maximize control potential of MPC accurate energy load predictions are required.

 Conventional prediction strategies include reduced order method (e.g. thermal resistor-capacitor (RC) network) models.
 Creating and calibrating such models require substantial model development efforts.
 Apart from the physics based methods, data-driven methods have been proved as simpler but efficient models that can be readily trained using in-site measurements.
 For example, Wang et al.(Wang et al., 2018) researched the hourly energy consumption prediction using Gaussian Mixer Model Regression.
 And Karami et al.(Karami & Wang, 2018) used Unscented Kalman filter to construct a novel adaptive Gaussian mixture model (AGMM).
 Bouchachia et al.(Bouchachia & Vanaret, 2011) utilized incremental learning to learn Growing Gaussian Mixture Regression (GGMR).